 Want some tips on how to make your next vacation to Yellowstone and Grand Teton national parks affordable and fun?
-Here are four ways to save money, avoid crowds, see wildlife and dip into the local scene in the Greater Yellowstone area.
+Here are four ways to save money, avoid crowds, see wildlife and dip into the local scene in Idaho Falls and the Greater Yellowstone area.

 1. Make Your Vacation Longer with Affordable Lodging

 What you quickly discover when planning a national park vacation is how park lodging costs can shrink a fantastic 8-day vacation to a measly four days.
 Stretch your budget and opt for a longer Yellowstone vacation by basing out of the Idaho Falls area, which is just 1 hour and 45 minutes from the park.